alonsogchparra/react_weather_forecast/README.md

 This web app will show the weather from Region Metropolitana, Chile.
 (You can use any city that openweathermap has, so feel free to use this project with any city you want).

 For this project I'm using the openweahtermap.
-If you want to sign up yo can check [here](https://openweathermap.org/)
+If you want to sign up you can check [here](https://openweathermap.org/)

 For the Weather icons you I used owfont.
 You can check [here](https://websygen.github.io/owfont/)